 - 5.1 All adults working with, or on behalf of, children have a responsibility to protect them and to provide a safe environment in which they can learn and achieve their full potential.
 However, there are key people within schools and the Local Authority who have specific responsibilities under child protection procedures.
-The names of those in Portico Academy Trust with these specific responsibilities (the Designated Safeguarding Lead and Deputy Designated Safeguarding Leads) are shown on the key contact sheet of this document. - 5.2 The Trust ensures that the policies, procedures and training in Portico Academy Trusts are effective and comply with the law at all times.
-It ensures that all required policies relating to safeguarding are in place and that the child protection policy reflects statutory and local guidance and is reviewed at least annually. - 5.3 The Trust schools publish their own Safeguarding and Child Protection Policies on the relevant school websites alongside 'Keeping Children Safe in Education' (DfE 2021) - 5.4 The Designated Safeguarding Trustee (named in the key contacts of this document) takes leadership responsibility for safeguarding arrangements in Portico Academy Trust.
-The Trust ensures that, as well as the Designated Safeguarding Trustee, there is a named Designated Safeguarding Lead and at least one Deputy Safeguarding Lead in place (named on key contacts of this document). - 5.5 The Trust ensures the schools' contribute to inter-agency working, in line with statutory and local guidance.
+The names of those in our school with these specific responsibilities (the Designated Safeguarding Lead and Deputy Designated Safeguarding Lead) are shown on the cover sheet of this document. - 5.2 The Trust ensures that the policies, procedures and training in our school are effective and comply with the law at all times.
+It ensures that all required policies relating to safeguarding are in place and that the child protection policy reflects statutory and local guidance and is reviewed at least annually. - 5.3 The school publishes its Safeguarding and Child Protection Policies on the school website alongside 'Keeping Children Safe in Education' (DfE Updated 2023). - 5.4 The Designated Safeguarding Trustee (named on the front cover of this document) takes leadership responsibility for safeguarding arrangements in our school.
+The Trust ensure that, as well as the Designated Safeguarding Trustee, there is a named Designated Safeguarding Lead and at least one Deputy Safeguarding Lead in place (named on the front cover of this document). - 5.5 The Trust ensures the school contributes to inter-agency working, in line with statutory and local guidance.
 It ensures that information is shared and stored appropriately and in accordance with statutory requirements. - 5.6 The Trust ensures that all staff members undergo safeguarding and child protection training at induction and that it is then regularly updated.
-All staff members receive regular safeguarding and child protection updates, at least annually, to provide them with the relevant skills and knowledge to keep our children safe. - 5.7 The Trust ensures that the pupils are taught how to keep themselves safe, including online, through teaching and learning opportunities as part of a broad and balanced curriculum.
-From September 2021, the Trust has ensured that all schools have been working in accordance with government regulations that make the subjects of Relationships Education and Health Education mandatory.
-The Trust ensures that that appropriate filters and monitoring systems for online usage in schools are in place.
-The Trust ensures that it's schools actively promote online safety on their websites and signposts to information that will help keep children safe online.

-5.8 The Trust and School Leadership Teams are responsible for ensuring the schools follow safer recruitment procedures that help to deter, reject or identify people who might abuse children.
-We adhere to statutory responsibilities to check adults working with children and has recruitment and selection procedures in place (see the Trust's Safer Recruitment policy for further information).
-It ensures that volunteers are appropriately supervised in schools.
+All staff members receive regular safeguarding and child protection updates, at least annually, to provide them with the relevant skills and knowledge to keep our children safe.
+The Trust ensures that this training includes staff's roles and responsibilities in relation to filtering and monitoring and cyber security training. - 5.7 The Trust ensures that our pupils are taught how to keep themselves safe, including online, through teaching and learning opportunities as part of a broad and balanced curriculum.
+From September 2020, our school has been working in accordance with government regulations that make the subjects of Relationships Education and Health Education mandatory.
+We ensure that that appropriate filters and monitoring systems for online usage in school are in place.
+The school actively promotes online safety on its website and signposts to information that will help keep children safe online. - 5.8 The Trust and School Leadership Team are responsible for ensuring the school follows recruitment procedures that help to deter, reject or identify people who might abuse children.
+It adheres to statutory responsibilities to check adults working with children and has recruitment and selection procedures in place (see the school's Safer Recruitment policy for further information).
+It ensures that volunteers are appropriately supervised in school.

-5.9 The Trust expects the relevant Headteacher/Principal works in accordance with the requirements upon all school staff.
-In addition, it ensures that all safeguarding policies and procedures adopted by the Trust are followed by all staff.
+5.9 The Principal works in accordance with the requirements upon all school staff.
+In addition, ensures that all safeguarding policies and procedures adopted by the Trust are followed by all staff.